spectrocloud/librarium/packages/docs/content/09-registries-and-packs.md

 ## Overview

-The registry is a server-side application that stores the packs locally or external file system and distribution of packs to the clients.
-It can be though of as a central location where resources are stored and maintained.
-Generally, Kubernetes as well as all associated add-ons are maintained in public registries.
-However, there are options available to use private registries, for example, if a user wants to have their own hardened security OS.
-Spectro Cloud makes it easy to pull add-ons from private registries within the packs by using a CLI.
-The details are found in the [CLI based pack management](/registries-and-packs/cli-pack-mgmt-custom-registry) section.
+The registry is a server-side application to store and serve packs to its clients.
+Packs from a registry are retrieved and presented as options during the creation of a cluster profile.
+Spectro cloud supports configuration of multiple registries.

 ## Default Registry

-The default registry is public and managed by Spectro Cloud.
-All the basic packs are available by default and make it easier for a user to launch a cluster without any additional setup.
-Spectro Cloud also takes care of upgrading the existing packs in the registry whenever upgrades are available.
+The default registry is Spectro Cloud’s public registry.
+It consists of several packs that make it easy for a user to quickly create a cluster profile and launch a Kubernetes cluster with their choice of integrations.
+Spectro Cloud maintains all packs in this registry and takes care of upgrading packs in the registry whenever required.

 ## Custom Registry

-In addition to the default registry, a user can set up the custom registry easily using the Spectro registry docker image and upload the custom packs using the Spectro CLI.
-A custom registry is suitable mainly for users who want to have a tight control over the registry and packs content.
+Users can set up a custom registry using a docker image provided by Spectro Cloud to upload and maintain custom packs.
+Spectro Cloud provides a CLI tool to interact with and manage pack content in the registry.
+Custom registries offer a mechanism of extending the capabilities of a platform by defining additional integrations.

 # Spectro CLI

 ## Overview

-Spectro CLI is a Command Line Interface to the Spectro registry server for uploading or downloading the packs using commands.
-CLI must authenticate with the registry before performing executing any CLI command.
+Spectro CLI is a Command Line Interface to interact with the Spectro Cloud Registry server for uploads and downloads of packs.
+CLI must authenticate with the registry before executing any CLI command.

 ## Download